oakstair/gradle-gae-plugin-tryout/README.md

 This project uses gradle & gradle-appengine-plugin to build, test and deploy a google example project.
 See http://googcloudlabs.appspot.com/codelabexercise8.html

-There are current some issues with this example that I would like to fix:
+There are current some issues with this example since crashes both locally and on appengine.

+    Unresolved compilation problems:
+    The import com.google.appengine.api cannot be resolved

-1. I have to apply both the java and the war plugin before the appengine plugin.
-(This has been fixed in a pull request by Nils Magnus ...)
+1. I have to apply the war plugin before the appengine plugin.
 1. If you run it (locally or on appengine) and tries to upload the file data/orders1.xml it crashes due to missing classes.
 So there is something wrong with how the classpath is set up.

 To build, deploy and test locally: (Assuming you have **git** and **gradle** installed)